Coefficient cronbachs alhpa interpretation

 Because the calculation of coefficient alpha reliability is so simple, it can be done quite easily if you need to calculate it from scratch, such as using formulas in Microsoft Excel.
 However, any decent assessment platform or psychometric software will produce it for you as a matter of course.
 It is one of the most important statistics in psychometrics.

-Cautions on Overuse
+Cautions on overuse

 Because alpha is just so convenient – boiling down the complex concept of test quality and accuracy to a single easy-to-read number – it is overused and over-relied upon.
 There are papers out in the literature that describe the cautions in detail; here is a classic reference.